vinisaveg/clean-node-ipfs-upload/requirements/upload/upload.md

 2. The system returns an Error HTTP Response 400 if the user data is invalid (files).

+### Exception - Files Limit Reached

+3. The system returns an Error HTTP Response 400 if the user tries to upload more than 5 files.

 ### Exception - Failure on Uploading Files

-3. The system returns an Error HTTP Response 500 if it fails on uploading the files.
+4. The system returns an Error HTTP Response 500 if it fails on uploading the files.